-surprisal is immediately calculated — a number that indicates how unexpected a given word is for it.
+ARTEM: Yes, absolutely.
+For instance, researchers take short texts and present them to people word by word, while simultaneously “feeding” the same material to a large language model.
+For the model, surprisal is immediately calculated — a number that indicates how unexpected a given word is for it.
 Common words yield low surprisal; rare or anomalous ones yield high surprisal.
 In humans, unexpectedness is captured by EEG sensors, as well as by increased pauses, reading times, and gaze fixation on the word.
-If a sentence is "broken," two characteristic peaks light up on the graph of the brain's electrical activity: N400 and P600.
-N400 appears approximately 0.4 seconds later when a word violates grammar ("He
+If a sentence is “broken,” two characteristic peaks light up on the graph of the brain’s electrical activity: N400 and P600.
+N400 appears approximately 0.4 seconds later when a word violates grammar (”He spread-plural jam on the bread”); P600 emerges another two-tenths of a second later when a word is grammatically correct but semantically absurd (”I spread socks on the bread”).

 The results are intriguing.
 Model surprisal aligns well with N400: when the algorithm and the brain encounter a grammatical disruption, both “stumble” simultaneously.
 An analogue of the P600 response is also present in the model — just not as a discrete signal, but as the cost of prediction reassembly (the difference between surprisal on the final and penultimate word, or KL-divergence).
 This allows for a more precise linking of the computational and neurophysiological levels of language processing description.